Do you know how to launch a podcast?

-Now, there are plenty of choices out there that fit into each category, but for this guide, I’ve narrowed it down to tools and services I can personally recommend.
+Now, there are plenty of choices out there that fit into each category, but for this guide, I’ve narrowed the options down to tools and services I can personally recommend.

-This post will get updated over time as new options become available and my recommendations shift.
+This guide on how to launch a podcast will get updated over time as new options become available and my recommendations evolve.

-And to make it as simple as possible, the options outlined below are generally laid out in order from lowest cost/highest time investment to highest cost/lowest time investment.
+And to make it as simple as possible, the options outlined below are generally laid out in order from the lowest cost/highest time investment to the highest cost/lowest time investment.

 Let’s take it from the top!

-If you’re working with a tight budget—or if you just like figuring things out on your own—here are some of the podcasting tools that I recommend:
+If you’re working with a tight budget—or if you just like figuring things out on your own and you are fiercely independent—here are some of the podcasting tools that I recommend:

-Typically best for hobby podcasters who have time to invest in learning and want to keep their costs low, there are some awesome software systems that allow you to record easily, do simple editing, and create ready-to-release audio for your podcast.
+Software is typically best for hobby podcasters who have time to invest in learning and want to keep their costs low, some awesome software systems allow you to record easily, do simple editing, and create ready-to-release audio for your podcast.

 Recording/Editing Audio – Audacity is a great (free) software for recording episodes when only one person is talking.
-You can also use it for basic and even some advanced editing.
-It’s a simple tool, and it works for both Mac and PC users.
+You can also use it for both basic and advanced editing.
+It’s a simple tool, and it works for Mac and PC users.
 I’m also a fan of using Garageband, which comes standard on Macs.

 Another great browser calling solution is Zencastr which is a handy alternative.